This post may contain affiliate links.

-Reminiscing about last year’s unforgettable elephant bonding day near Chiang Mai.
+Reminiscing about last year’s unforgettable elephant bonding day near Chiang Mai, Thailand.

 Many people have only seen elephants in zoos or read about them in books.

 Elephants are only native to Africa and Asia.
 So there are quite a few continents without these peaceful giants roaming around.

 To those living on these lacking continents, the world’s largest land mammals seem baffling and intriguing.

 That’s why many travelers who visit Africa or Asia make it a priority to see these mysterious creatures up close.

 When I visited Thailand with my best friend last year, seeing elephants was a top priority of ours.

 This was the only activity we booked prior to our trip, and we were so excited about this opportunity.

 We had ten days in Chiang Mai in the north of the country.